YamarFr17/YamarFr17/README.md

 - 👋 Hi, I’m @YamarFr17
-- 👀 I’m interested in informatics in web developpment
+- 👀 I’m interested in hacking and web developpment
-- 🌱 I’m currently learning informatics in INSI
+- 🌱 I’m currently learning at INSI Antananarivo Madagascar
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...